public-transport/transitous/docs/docs/index.md

 --------------------- | -----------------------------------------------------------------------------------------------------------------------------
 `headers`             | Dictionary of custom HTTP headers to send when checking for updates / downloading.
 `ignore-tls-errrors`  | Ignore expired / invalid TLS certificate `fetch-interval-days` | Fetch this feed at most every `n` days.
-Useful if a server doesn't send `Last-Modified`, or too comply with terms of service.
+Useful if a server doesn't send `Last-Modified`, or to comply with terms of service.

 ## Running a transitous instance locally